 - If the student has a sponsor, the sponsor must complete and sign the second page, showing the promise of funds for as long as the student plans to study.

-- We usually issue I-20s for the Intensive English Program for two years.
-If the student plans to study for this entire time, the sponsor should fill in the required amount where it says “Amount for 1st year” and “Amount for 2nd year”.
+- We usually issue I-20s for the Intensive English Program for one year.
+If the student plans to study for this entire time, the sponsor should fill in the required amount where it says “Amount Promised.”

 2. Bank Statement